Can revamping your routine help you sleep more blissfully? You bet it can!

 - Lie on your stomach with your hands flat on the floor underneath your shoulders.
-Gently press up, lifting your head, neck, shoulders and spine off the floor.
+Gently press up, lifting your head, neck, shoulders, and spine off the floor.
 Take a deep breath in and return to the starting position.
 Perform 8-10 slow repetitions.

 - Sit in the child’s pose (kneeling on a padded surface, leaning forward, with arms straight out in front of you) for 3-5 minutes while taking slow, steady deep breaths.

 10. Ban bed buddies.
-“This may be hard advice to hear and heed, but pets are not great bed buddies,” says Dr. Robert Rosenberg, founder and CEO of NeuroTrials Research, focusing on sleep-related conditions and other neurological disorders in Atlanta.
+“This may be hard advice to hear and heed, but pets are not great bed buddies,” says Dr. Robert Rosenberg, founder, and CEO of NeuroTrials Research, focusing on sleep-related conditions and other neurological disorders in Atlanta.
 According to a survey by the Mayo Clinic Sleep Disorders Center, 53% of people who sleep with pets say that their animals disturb their sleep.
 A furry bed buddy is just not conducive to good sleep.

 11. Skip the nightcap.
-“It wasn’t that long ago that physicians recommended “night caps” for insomniacs or others experiencing sleep problems,” says Dr. Rosenberg.
+“It wasn’t that long ago that physicians recommended “nightcaps” for insomniacs or others experiencing sleep problems,” says Dr. Rosenberg.
 “But using alcohol for sleep is a bad idea.”
 It alters the quality of your sleep.
 Even if you sleep a full night after drinking, you may not feel rested in the morning.
 Alcohol lightens sleep and suppresses REM.
 Booze will also disrupt the total time you are asleep.
 You may wake up frequently and have problems falling back asleep as the alcohol works through your system.
 Those with sleep apnea should be aware that alcohol worsens the condition.

 12. Embrace meditation.
-The American Psychological Association notes that meditation and mindfulness has proven to be almost an immediate stress reliever.
-“When you practice meditation or engage in mindfulness, new perspectives can be gained and negative emotions can be released,” explains Daniel Turissini, founder of Recharj, mediation studios in Washington, DC and Bethesda, Maryland.
+The American Psychological Association notes that meditation and mindfulness have proven to be almost an immediate stress reliever.
+“When you practice meditation or engage in mindfulness, new perspectives can be gained and negative emotions can be released,” explains Daniel Turissini, founder of Recharj, mediation studios in Washington, DC, and Bethesda, Maryland.
 Here’s a crash course in stress relief that can be practiced at home:

 - The first step might seem familiar to you, as it is quintessential mindfulness training.
 Tune into your breathing, noticing whether or not it is fast or slow, deep or shallow, smooth or jagged.
-After understanding your breath patterns, begin to observe the affect it has on your body.
+After understanding your breath patterns, begin to observe the effect it has on your body.
 What are the sensations of the breath coming in and out?
 What are your muscles doing?
 Start noticing your breath intermittently throughout the day, particular in times of stress.

 - The next step involves breathing deeply and rhythmically.
-Learn how to take 4-8 breaths a minute for this is the “therapeutic zone” of breath work.
-Aim for six breaths a minute to begin with, then adjust accordingly.
+Learn how to take 4-8 breaths a minute for this is the “therapeutic zone” of breathwork.
+Aim for six breaths a minute, to begin with, then adjust accordingly.
 Breathe in through your nose and out through your mouth.
 Take a moment to enjoy a sense of calm stillness before breathing in once more.